 Advice around whether you should arrange a trust for mortgage life insurance varies but it is useful to note some benefits here.
 The first is that the speed of putting the assets into the hands of those who will need them to pay for the mortgage is pertinent.
 The second is that separating the assets will mean that the value of your estate may be reduced, as probate will assess the mortgage liability as part of this.
 In some cases, this may reduce the amount of inheritance tax payable.

 When an insurance company agrees to pay a life insurance claim, they will either pay the benefits to the deceased person's estate or to the trust if there is a trust in place.
 A deceased person's estate goes through a process of probate and this process can take some time.
 In many cases, months can pass before probate is granted and the assets within the estate are realised by those who will inherit it.
-In very complicated scenarios, this timeline may be even longer.
+In very complicated scenarios, this timeline could be even longer.

 By arranging a trust you can ensure that the proceeds will be paid quickly as the benefits do not go through the process of probate.
 This can go a long way to reducing the financial hardship that might be endured by your family while they wait for assets to be allocated to them.
 Unfortunately, bills, mortgage payments and the cost of living do not stop and have to be met.
 This can be difficult in situations where the deceased person's income would previously have been relied upon to pay these bills.